Line up your ducks—its time to work on your tendering

 - Categories: Business Info Blog, Tender Success Blog

-If things are slower for you during the coronavirus lockdown the time can be used advantageously to “line up your ducks” for the recovery.
+If things slow down for you business it can be a good time to “line up your ducks” for a tendering strategy.
+We have had a few things happen over the last few years that have slowed the economy down (coronavirus lockdowns, post-pandemic inflation, supply chain issues and world conflicts).
+This time can be used advantageously.
 This article provides advice for businesses about getting ready to tender so that they can take advantage of the recovery.

-Although not many businesses really know what to do in this time of crisis, tendering can be part of a successful strategy to help your business recovery.
-There are really only three simple business response strategies to the coronavirus.
+Although not many businesses really know what to do in times of crisis, tendering can be part of a successful strategy to help your business recover.
+There are really only three simple business response strategies to crises.

 Business as usual—keep going

-You have a business that is an essential service or that can maintain next to normal function within the lock down rules.
+You have a business that is an essential service or that can maintain next to normal function within the new norms.
 If tendering is part of what you normally do, it needs to be strengthened as competition is going to increase.

 Adapt to survive—change your business

 Work out what is going on and adapt.
 Position yourself for when things get back to normal (and try to guess what the new normal will be).
 If you adapt to a new market position (new products or services to new clients) you need to look at what government contracts are coming up and whether you can access them through tendering.

 Hibernate—wait for things to change